0xAriseAizen-404/ASD-Detection-app/README.md

 - **File:** `image_analysis.py`
 - **Description:** Analyzes images to predict ASD traits using deep learning models.
 - **Models:**
-  - **ResNet50 (resnet50.h5):** A pre-trained ResNet50 model fine-tuned on the dataset.
+  - **ResNet50 + LSTM (resnet50.h5):** A pre-trained ResNet50 model combined with LSTM for sequential image analysis.
   - **VGG16 (vgg16.h5):** A pre-trained VGG16 model fine-tuned on the dataset.
 - **Dataset:** Images are stored in the `data` folder, split into `train`, `test`, and `valid` subfolders, each containing `Autistic` and `Non_Autistic` subfolders with `.jpg`, `.png`, or `.jpeg` images.
 - **Implementation:**
   - Uses `tensorflow` to load and predict with the deep learning models.
   - Uses `Pillow` (PIL) to load and preprocess images (resize to 224x224, convert to RGB).
-  - Uses `tensorflow.keras.applications.vgg16.preprocess_input` for VGG16 models (or similar for other architectures).
+  - Uses `tensorflow.keras.applications.vgg16.preprocess_input` for VGG16 models (or similar for ResNet50).
-  - Images are preprocessed to match the model’s input requirements (e.g., 224x224x3 for VGG16).
+  - Images are preprocessed to match the model’s input requirements (e.g., 224x224x3 for VGG16 and ResNet50).
 - **Functionality:** Users upload an image, and the app displays the prediction ("Autistic" in red or "Non Autistic" in green) along with prediction probabilities.

 ---